Written by Anthony Robinson, and Nicole Pérez, for YK Law.

 • Multinational Company for the Provision of Services Related to Manufacturing (EMMA).
 This new Investment Regime created in August 2020 is aimed at both foreign and Panamanian companies engaged in services related to manufacturing, assembly, re-manufacturing, conditioning, maintenance, repair of products, and logistics services.
 EMMA companies may establish themselves in a national special economic area (i.e., Free Trade Zone and Panama Pacifico Area) or become a customs control and surveillance area.

 The Benchmark Study found that these several Investment Regimes enable Panamá to overcome obstacles to economic growth, such as an underfunded public customs authority, onerous trade bureaucracy, and burdensome local tax structures that cannot be reformed fast or thoroughly enough to capitalize on opportunities for meaningful growth.
-The Global Center of Excellence concluded that the creation of free trade zones or special economic zones, such as those operating in Panamá that operate like separate enclaves within a country, are the only viable platform for hosting a cross-border e-commerce hub economy.
+The Global Center of Excellence concluded that the creation of free trade zones or special economic zones, such as those operating in Panamá that operate like separate enclaves within a country, is the only viable platform for hosting a cross-border e-commerce hub economy.

-SEM license holders provide back office services for their affiliates located outside of Panamá in Latin America.
+SEM license holders provide back-office services for their affiliates located outside of Panamá in Latin America.
 The chart below shows a sample of the 167 SEM license holders.
 Unlike SEM, the focus of EMMA is job creation post-COVID through incentivizing companies that engage in services related to manufacturing and logistics.
 One of EMMA’s priorities must be attracting companies that engage in logistics services at all phases of the e-commerce value chain.
 The Benchmark Study found that the key logistics services along the e-commerce value chain are inbound transport, warehousing, order-fulfillment, first-mile distribution, returns management, and customer service.
-See the chart on Page 7 for a more detail description of each service.
+See the chart on Page 7 for a more detailed description of each service.
 EMMA has the potential to promote growth in these areas by attracting foreign manufacturers and brand owners of products sold direct-to-consumer domestically and cross-border.
 For example, foreign manufacturers of consumer-packaged conventional foods, dietary supplements, and cosmetics stand to gain significantly from the tax incentives that EMMA offers.

 Companies that qualify for EMMA licenses will enjoy the following benefits: